 Some focus group participants reported the need to forgo central cooling due to the cost of the electric bill, supporting the notion that RHPs could play a role in shifting central cooling to zonal and reducing customers' bills.
 Heat pumps can provide efficient heating and cooling, allowing customers to use a single heating, ventilation, and air conditioning (HVAC) appliance to reduce their central system usage year-round.
-Despite the efficiency benefit of RHPs, some consumers switching "I go to see them physically in stores to see which one convinces me.
-I look at the energy consumption it will have and how many watts it will consume because we have to save a little.
-They consume a lot of energy.
-You must look for something that helps you save a little money." -Focus Group participant on purchasing decisions for heaters and ACs from gas to electric heating may still experience a bill increase due to the difference in electricity and gas rates.
+Despite the efficiency benefit of RHPs, some consumers switching from gas to electric heating may still experience a bill increase due to the difference in electricity and gas rates.
 Any customer using electric resistance heat should expect to see significant savings through switching to an RHP.